Autism and Visual Impairment

 • Collaborative approach: Working with a team of professionals, including educators, therapists, and specialists in autism and visual impairment, to develop individualized support plans.

-Visual impairment is a broad term encompassing a range of conditions that affect a person’s vision.
-It can vary from mild to severe, and individuals with visual impairment may experience difficulties in seeing objects clearly or may be unable to see at all.
+Visual Impairment: It can vary from mild to severe, and individuals with visual impairment may experience difficulties in seeing objects clearly or may be unable to see at all.

 Types of Visual Impairment